DynaSpec: Context-aware Dynamic Speculative Sampling for Large-Vocabulary Language Models: DynaSpec - Context-aware Dynamic Sampling

-where $T_{\text{meta}}\!\ll\!T_{\text{core}}$ and $T_{\text{embed}}$ is generally small.
-Thus the only vocabulary-dependent term is the $d\times B(c,t)$ head compute (with $B(c,t)\!\ll\!|\mathcal{V}|$), reducing the denominator in Eq.~\ref{eq:speedup} while preserving acceptance via context-aware support.
-Since $B(c,t)\!\propto\!|\mathcal{V}_S(c,t)|$ and the position-aware budget $k_{\mathrm{c}}(t)$ decay with $t$, the shortlist and thus the head compute shrink as generation proceeds, while larger early budgets preserve acceptance.
 In our implementation, \emph{index selection and the head GEMM are fused} into a single custom CUDA kernel to avoid intermediate buffers and redundant global-memory traffic: the kernel performs warp-level column gathers with asynchronous, double-buffered shared-memory tiling, computes on Tensor Cores, and uses a persistent L2 access-policy window to keep activations cached.
 Verification is unchanged from standard speculative decoding.

+In the next section, we present a general theoretical analysis of speculative decoding when the draft model is restricted to a vocabulary subset.
+Apart from the experimental comparisons on benchmark datasets later in the paper, the theoretical framework can also be used to analytically compare concrete variants such as \textsc{DynaSpec} and \textsc{Fr-Spec}.